stavco9/stav-devops-infra/terraform/modules/aws/kops/cluster/README.md

 ### DNS responsibilities and ingress hostnames
 - kOps dns-controller (enabled here via `external_dns { provider = "dns-controller" }`) creates internal cluster DNS records (api, etcd, kops-controller).
-- Application hostnames are managed by external-dns, which watches your Ingress/Service resources and creates Route53 records that point to ALB/NLB provisioned by the AWS Load Balancer Controller.
+- Application hostnames are managed by external-dns, which watches your Ingress/Service resources and creates Route53 records that point to ALB/NLB provisioned by the AWS Load Balancer Controller or Nginx Ingress Controller.
   - Setup guide for external-dns with the AWS Load Balancer Controller: https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.1/guide/integrations/external_dns/
+- **Ingress Controllers**: The module supports both AWS Load Balancer Controller (ALB/NLB) and Nginx Ingress Controller (NLB) for different use cases:
+  - AWS Load Balancer Controller: Best for AWS-native load balancing with advanced features
+  - Nginx Ingress Controller: Alternative for standard HTTP/HTTPS routing with NLB backend

 ### Usage sketch
 Reference the module from your live stack and provide the networking, IAM, and feature flags: